lemonsevens/lemonsevens-gruntworks/operations/project-planning/5_architecture-generator.md

 2. Architecture Diagram Source (`architecture.mmd`)
 3. Generated Diagram Image (`architecture.png`)

-These files will be saved relative to the directory containing your project's vision statement and requirements document.
-I will determine this location from the context.
+These files will be saved relative to the project directory, within the `planning/` structure.
+I will determine the project root location from the context.

-- The Architecture Documentation (`architecture.md`) will be saved directly in that directory.
+- The Architecture Documentation (`architecture.md`) will be saved inside the `planning/` directory.
-- A subdirectory named 'architecture' will be created in that directory.
+- A subdirectory named `architecture/` will be created inside the `planning/` directory (i.e., `planning/architecture/`).
-- The Diagram Source (`architecture.mmd`) and Diagram Image (`architecture.png`) will be saved inside 'architecture/'.
+- The Diagram Source (`architecture.mmd`) and Diagram Image (`architecture.png`) will be saved inside `planning/architecture/`.

 [Infer project directory path from context, e.g., path/to/project/]

 Proposed file locations:
-- [path/to/project/architecture.md]
+- [path/to/project/planning/architecture.md]
-- [path/to/project/architecture/architecture.mmd]
+- [path/to/project/planning/architecture/architecture.mmd]
-- [path/to/project/architecture/architecture.png]
+- [path/to/project/planning/architecture/architecture.png]

 I will now:
 1. Prepare the content for these files.